jlescroart/Lescroart2023/README.md

 # Phylogenomics of neotropical small felids
-Scripts for phylogenomic research in the genus Leopardus
+Scripts for phylogenomic research in the genus Leopardus.
+Snakemake code is split into six interlinked pipelines: (1) QC and mapping of raw reads (‘fastq2bam’), (2) assemblage of mitogenomes from raw reads and subsequent phylogenetic analysis (‘fastq2mtdna’), (3, 4) base calling into consensus genomes and a SNP data set (resp. ‘bam2fasta’ and ‘bam2vcf’), (5) phylogenomic analysis (‘phylogeny’), and (6) genomic diversity measures (‘diversity’).
+For a quick overview of each pipeline, see the associated rulegraphs.
+Each pipeline comes with its own Conda environment (specs_\*.txt)

 https://www.researchgate.net/project/Phylogenomics-of-neotropical-small-felids